business dispute arbitration in Starrucca, Pennsylvania 18462

 Harper, on the other hand, contended that Reed failed to provide timely payment.
 Their records showed that Millstone Forge made only two partial payments, covering $700 of the $1,500 owed.
 Abigail claimed that withholding payment justified halting deliveries, asserting that Reed had knowingly breached the contract first.

 With emotions running high and both parties refusing to concede, the matter was referred to arbitration in late May 18462.
-The appointed arbitrator, Judge Ezekiel Thompson, was a respected figure known for his fair but pragmatic approach in local disputes.
+The appointed arbitrator, Judge the claimant, was a respected figure known for his fair but pragmatic approach in local disputes.
 The arbitration hearing took place over three days in June at the Starrucca Town Hall, drawing a surprising crowd from the community eager to witness the resolution.

 However, the judge also acknowledged Millstone Forge’s delayed payments and ordered Reed to pay the remaining balance of $800 immediately.
 Considering the production losses, the arbitrator awarded Millstone Forge damages of $600, reducing their initial claim.